Ian Parsley

 Ian James Parsley (born 3 May 1977) is a businessman and former, part-time politician from Northern Ireland.
 He was the Alliance Party candidate at the 2009 European elections, and served as Deputy Mayor of North Down.

-He attracted considerable criticism and caused much controversy by endorsing the Conservatives and Unionists and standing as a parliamentary candidate for North Down in the 2010 General Election, but later that same year he left the Conservative Party having completed a year-long project with the Centre for Social Justice and subsequently rejoined the Alliance Party.
+He attracted considerable criticism and caused much controversy by endorsing the Conservatives and Unionists link-up in 2009, but subsequently rejoined the Alliance Party in 2011.
 He is an outspoken opponent of Brexit.

 Background

 Although of Northern Irish heritage on his mother's side, Parsley was born in Yorkshire and educated at Merchant Taylors' School and Newcastle University, graduating in Modern Languages.

-Parsley currently works in public relations, as a media commentator on languages, welfare reform and football, and is a Director of Northern Ireland Screen.
+Parsley currently works in public relations and research.
+He was a Director of Northern Ireland Screen.
 He was also Chair of the European Movement in Northern Ireland.

 Other activities

-Parsley is a writer in and about Ulster Scots and, despite having run against her at the 2010 UK general election, he has campaigned alongside Sylvia Hermon on support for people with dementia and their carers.
+Parsley was a writer in and about Ulster Scots and, despite having run against her at the 2010 UK general election, he has campaigned alongside Sylvia Hermon on support for people with dementia and their carers.